 Arbitration will be conducted in accordance with the law as mutually agreed by the parties.
 Where the parties cannot reach mutual agreement, the IGO Complainant shall elect either the law of the relevant registrar’s principal office or the domain name holder's address as shown for the registration of the disputed domain name in the relevant registrar's Whois database at the time the complaint was submitted to the UDRP or URS provider.
 Where neither law provides for a suitable cause of action, the arbitral tribunal shall make a determination as to the law to be applied in accordance with the applicable arbitral rules.

+NOTE ON RECOMMENDATIONS #1 - #5:

+The flow chart below depicts the sequence of events that occur during a UDRP or URS proceeding, with the additions and changes proposed by the EPDP team highlighted in blue.
+The flow chart was prepared by the EPDP team for illustrative purposes only, to assist with understanding of the implications of the EPDP team’s final recommendations.
+It should not be interpreted as the authoritative source of the EPDP team’s final recommendations.
+In the event of any inconsistencies or gaps between the flow chart and the text of the EPDP team’s final recommendations (as set forth above), the text version of the recommendation shall prevail.

 Link to full chart